 Assault is when a person tries to harm another person at that current time.
 You can think of assault as the motions and words right before any violent or forceful contact with another person against their consent, also known as battery.
 Both assault and battery can range from a misdemeanor to felony, depending on the severity of the injuries and other additional factors.

 An assault can become a felony charge if deadly weapons are involved or if the harm was done to a peace officer, EMT, or other protected individuals.
-If the assault and battery happened at school or park, the juvenile might be fined, sentenced, and/or ordered to attend counseling at the expense of their parents.
+An assault with a deadly weapon lawyer in Los Angeles can offer valuable legal guidance.
+If the assault and battery happened at school or park, the juvenile might be fined, sentenced, or ordered to attend counseling at the expense of their parents.

 It is crucial to understand that juvenile crimes can be counted toward California’s Three Strikes Sentencing Law, which can lead to life imprisonment on the conviction of a third crime.
-Therefore, it is very important to speak to a criminal defense attorney so that you can clearly understand the charges and consequences your minor child may be facing.
+Therefore, it is very important to speak to a criminal defense attorney from Simmrin Law Group so that you can clearly understand the charges and consequences your minor child may be facing.

 Arresting a Juvenile in California